Rafsan0Z/Ludo/README.md

+Game of Pachisi

-Documentation for the game of Pachisi
+Web Version of the game

-Rules for the game:
+Rules of the game: